DEVITY-IOT/devity-iot.github.io/website/docs/reference/device-properties.md

 which has a length of 65 characters and is no longer a valid CN.

 ### Where to use device properties?
+Users can match application templates with only devices satisfying certain device properties.
+See more information in [To Select Device Properties](/reference/mqtt-template.md#to-select-device-properties).

-Device properties can be used in the text input field of `Serial Number`, `Common Name`, `SAN DNS`, `SAN URI` in the Certificate Policy.
+Device property templates, e.g. `$(serial)`, can be used in the text input field of `Serial Number`, `Common Name`, `SAN DNS`, `SAN URI` in the Certificate Policy.

 Certificate Policy can be edited in
 - Create Certificate Authority